 Unfortunately, the debt settlement industry is poorly regulated and rife with problems.
 Some clients find that debt settlement companies do not help them find relief, and can actually put them in an even worse financial situation.

 To avoid such trouble, the safest bet is to get financial counseling from nonprofit agencies such as:

 - The National Foundation for Credit Counseling, a national network of agencies vetted and accredited by the Council on Accreditation.
-The foundation’s agency locator shows trustworthy organizations near you that provide credit, debt and budget counseling in person, online or by phone.

 - Other sources of help.
 The Federal Trade Commission says: